Around 14 months ago I shared my own tiered link building strategy with the world.

 I have reviewed a lot of peoples tiered link building campaigns over the past year and I always see the same mistakes/problems popping up.

 The first one is poorly spun content.
-I know that spinning content properly takes time and is tedious, but it is essential for success.
+I know that it takes time to spin an article properly, but it is essential for success.

 If you take short cuts here you are going to waste all of your time.